This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Our guide to Rome
+- Discover more in our guide to Rome

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes